EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/9014c637-1266-4a4c-a7a6-74b604d9212f" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to wireshark and see all the ssh traffic that was captured anytime you type a letter there is a new entry that is captured and if you try to inspect the traffic it is encrypted so you cant see but on telnet you can since it sends information in plaintext
+Go back to Wireshark and observe the SSH traffic that was captured.
+Every time you type a letter during the SSH session, a new entry is logged.
+You will notice that the traffic is encrypted, meaning you cannot see the actual characters being typed.
+However, with protocols like Telnet, you would be able to see the data in plaintext because Telnet does not encrypt its traffic.
 </p>
 <br />